Joey Badass: 2020–present: 2000 and Lonely at the Top

-In July 2020, Joey Badass released a 3-track EP entitled The Light Pack.
+In July 2020, Scott released a three-track EP entitled The Light Pack.
 In November, he featured on Phony Ppl's "On My Shit".

-On May 11, 2022, he announced his third studio album, titled 2000.
+On May 11, 2022, Scott announced his third studio album, titled 2000.
 The album was to be released on June 17, 2022, however due to sample clearance issues, he announced on Twitter that he would have to delay the project.
 The album was released on July 22, 2022, with guest appearances from Diddy, Westside Gunn, Larry June, Chris Brown, Capella Grey, and JID.
 Joey Badass also went on a 20-date summer concert tour called the 1999-2000 Tour in support, which began July 1, 2022 in Boston and concluded July 28, 2022 in Los Angeles.

-In May 2025, he and West Coast hip-hop rapper Ray Vaughn began a feud, releasing diss tracks against each other, first Vaughn with "Hoe Era", mocking Badass' group Pro Era and fellow member CJ Fly, followed by his "The Finals", in which he throws shots at Vaughn's label Top Dawg Entertainment (TDE) and its founder Anthony "Top Dawg" Tiffith, as well as calling out former label-mate Kendrick Lamar.
+In May 2025, Scott and West Coast hip-hop rapper Ray Vaughn began a feud, releasing diss tracks against each other, first Vaughn with "Hoe Era", mocking Badass' group Pro Era and fellow member CJ Fly, followed by his "The Finals", in which he throws shots at Vaughn's label Top Dawg Entertainment (TDE) and its founder Anthony "Top Dawg" Tiffith, as well as calling out former label-mate Kendrick Lamar.
 The following days saw the feud escalate, with many other rappers releasing diss tracks, including Daylyt, CJ Fly, Reason, AzChike, and Hitta J3, among others.

-In July 2025, Joey Badass announced his fourth studio album, Lonely at the Top, scheduled to release on August 1, and released the single, "ABK", to promote it.
+In July 2025, Scott announced his fourth studio album, Lonely at the Top, scheduled to release on August 1, and released the single, "ABK", to promote it.
 He performed the song on the Jimmy Kimmel Live! late-night show two days before its official release, on July 16th.
 Joey Badass released the first lead single "Dark Aura" on August 18, and announced the release date of August 29 for the upcoming album.
 He is scheduled to embark on The Dark Aura Tour, with Rapsody and Ab-Soul, who are featured on the album's second lead single, "Still", in support of the album.
 The album released on August 29, featuring guest appearances from Ty Dolla Sign, Rome Streetz, CJ Fly, Westside Gunn and ASAP Ferg, among others.

 Influences

-In an interview with XXL, Joey Badass stated that he was influenced by Nas, 2Pac, Black Thought, MF DOOM, J Dilla, Andre 3000, Jay-Z, and The Notorious B.I.G.
+In an interview with XXL, Scott stated that he was influenced by Nas, 2Pac, Black Thought, MF Doom, J Dilla, Andre 3000, Jay-Z, and The Notorious B.I.G.
 He has been compared to rapper Big L and Nas during his Illmatic era.